-CHECK THE

-APPROPRIATE

-BOXES IF YOU WISH

-TO MAKE AN
+CHECK THE APPROPRIATE BOXES IF YOU WISH TO MAKE AN ANATOMICAL GIFT

-ANATOMICAL GIFT

-All organs, tissue and eyes for any purposes authorized by law.

-OR
+Upon my death, the following are my directions regarding donation of all

-□ Heart □ Lungs □ Liver (and associated vessels) □ Pancreas/Islet Cells □ Small Bowel □ Intestines □ Kidneys (and associated vessels) □ Eyes/Corneas □ Heart Valves □ Bone □ Tendons □ Ligaments □ Veins □ Fascia □ Skin □ Nerves

-For the following purposes authorized by law:

-□ All purposes □ Transplantation □ Therapy □ Research □ Education

-If I do not indicate a desire to donate all or part of my body by filling in the lines above, no presumption is created about my desire to make or refuse to make an anatomical gift.
+' , ope that I may help others upor pody parts: [Check all that apply ☐ All organs, ti ssue and eyes fo or any purposes authorized by law.
+OR ☐ Heart ☐ Lungs ☐ Liver (and associated vessels) ☐ Pancreas/Islet Cells ☐ Small Bowel $\square$ Intestines $\ \square$ Kidneys (and associated vessels) ☐ Eyes/Corneas ☐ Heart Valves ☐ Bone ☐ Tendons ☐ Ligaments☐ Nerves ☐ Veins ☐ Fascia ☐ Skin For the following purposes authorized by law: All purposes Transplantation Therapy Research Education If I do not indicate a desire to donate all or part of my body by filling in the lines above, no presumption is created about my desire to make or refuse to make an anatomical gift.

-OHIO LIVING WILL DECLARATION - PAGE 9 OF 10